General Practitioner Certificate in Small Animal Surgery

 Candidates are required to pass all components of the examination to gain the GPCert(SAS) qualification.
 Candidates who fail their case report will be given clear indications where they were unsuccessful and guidelines on how to complete their case report to the required standard.
-Candidates who are unsuccessful in the final examination will be given a breakdown of the areas they were weakest in and additional study recommended.
+There is a nominal fee to re-sit the final examination or resubmit the case report.

 How do I get started?